Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem4.md

 #### Usage

-*symbolItem.exportToPNGSequence(outputURI [, startFrameNum ] [, endFrameNum ] [, matrix])*
+SymbolItem.exportToPNGSequence(outputURI [, startFrameNum ] [, endFrameNum ] [, matrix])

 #### Parameters

-**outputURI** The URI to export the PNG sequence files to.
+**outputURI** `string`; The URI to export the PNG sequence files to.
 This URI must reference a local file.
 For example: file:///c|/tests/mytest.png.

-**startFrameNum** An integer indicating the first frame within the symbol to be exported.
+**startFrameNum** `integer`; An integer indicating the first frame within the symbol to be exported.
 If this parameter is omitted, all frames are exported.

-**endFrameNum** An integer indicating the last frame within the symbol to be exported.
+**endFrameNum** `integer`; An integer indicating the last frame within the symbol to be exported.
 If this parameter is omitted, all frames are exported.

-**matrix** Optional.
+**matrix** `Matrix?`; Optional.
 A matrix to be appended to the exported PNG sequence.

 #### Returns